 Welcome emails have the highest open rates

 Average welcome email open rates stand at a whopping 82% because customers are expecting them, and looking out for them to land in their inbox.
-Make sure you’re taking advantage of that high open-rate.
-Hardly surprising as it is both new, and an endorsement of that individual’s personal preference to subscribe, for which everyone looks for validation.
+Make sure you’re taking advantage of that high open rate.
+Hardly surprising as it is both new and an endorsement of that individual’s personal preference to subscribe, for which everyone looks for validation.
 (GetResponse)

 Email spam rate stats

-Spam rates are important too – nobody wants their valuable marketing communications end up lost in their customer’s spam box.
+Spam rates are important too – nobody wants their valuable marketing communications to end up lost in their customer’s spam box.
 Below are some email spam rate stats that you might find useful.

 45% of all emails are considered spam